Sage/ez-streams/lib/reader.md

 * `writer = reader.pipe(_, writer)`
   Pipes from `stream` to `writer`.
   Returns the writer for chaining.
+* `reader = reader.tee(_, writer)`
+  Branches another writer on the chain`.
+  Returns another reader on which other operations may be chained.
 * `result = reader.toArray(_)`
   Reads all entries and returns them to an array.
   Note that this call is an anti-pattern for streaming but it may be useful when working with small streams.